John Shillingford

-John Shillingford (died 1458) was an English politician, merchant and landowner, who served multiple terms as Mayor of Exeter.
+John Shillingford (died 1458) of Exeter and Shillingford, Devon.
+Was an English politician, merchant and landowner, who served multiple terms as Mayor of Exeter.
 He played a significant role in the city's civic and legal affairs.

 He was a Member of the Parliament of England (MP) for Exeter in December 1421, 1431 and 1433.
 He was mayor of Exeter 1428–30, 1444–5, 1446–8.
 In 1447, he was involved in fundraising efforts to repair the Old Exe Bridge in Exeter.
 He secured the promise of a contribution from John Kemp, the Archbishop of York, from the estate of the late Henry Beaufort but he died before the contribution was received.

 Career

 Shillingford became a freeman of Exeter on 14 November 1418 and was active in civic affairs.
 He attended the 1417 shire elections at Exeter Castle and established himself as a merchant.
 In 1421, he served as the mainpernor for John Shapleigh II and his kinsman Roger Shillingford, who were elected to Parliament, though records indicate that he was the one reimbursed for attending the Commons.
 On 1 December 1421, he was formally appointed as a constable of the local Staple by the Crown.

 Recognized for his administrative abilities, Shillingford was appointed a feoffee for the foundation of almshouses in Exeter and served as an executor of the will of William Wynard, the city recorder, alongside Chief Justice John Fortescue.
 He was also frequently sent on business to London.

 Shillingford served as Mayor of Exeter multiple times, including in 1444, when he initially resisted the appointment but was compelled to accept the role by a writ under the privy seal, facing a fine of £1,000 if he refused.
 According to the historian John Hooker, he ultimately performed his duties well.

 Shillingford’s tenure as mayor coincided with a significant legal dispute between Exeter’s civic authorities and the cathedral leadership, led by Bishop Edmund Lacy and the dean and chapter.
 His letters from this period provide insight into his leadership, negotiation skills, and personality.
 The bishop accused him of causing considerable disruption to both the church and the city.
 Shillingford traveled to London in 1447–48 to argue Exeter’s case before Chancellor John Stafford and Chief Justice John Fortescue.

 The legal battle proved costly, and Shillingford often referenced his financial difficulties in letters, writing that he was "right merry and fare[d] right well, ever thanking God and [his] own purse," and noting that "money is like to be scarce with me, considering the business and cost that I have had."
 Despite the expenses, he reportedly made a favorable impression on Stafford and later sought financial assistance from Archbishop John Kemp for the reconstruction of Exe Bridge.